-34. Trigonometry • apply Pythagoras Theorem and the sine, cosine and tangent ratios for acute angles to the calculation of a side or of an angle of a right-angled triangle (angles will be quoted in, and answers required in, degrees and decimals of a degree to one decimal place); • solve trigonometrical problems in two dimensions including those involving angles of elevation and depression and bearings; • extend sine and cosine functions to angles between 90° and 180°; solve problems using the sine and cosine rules for any triangle and the formula $\frac{1}{2}$ ab sin C for the area of a triangle; solve simple trigonometrical problems in three dimensions.
-(Calculations of the angle between two planes or of the angle between a straight line and plane will not be required.)
-35. Statistics • collect, classify and tabulate statistical data; read, interpret and draw simple inferences from tables and statistical diagrams; • construct and use bar charts, pie charts, pictograms, simple frequency distributions and frequency polygons; • use frequency density to construct and read histograms with equal and unequal intervals; • calculate the mean, median and mode for individual data and distinguish between the purposes for which they are used; • construct and use cumulative frequency diagrams; estimate the median, percentiles, quartiles and interquartile range; • calculate the mean for grouped data; identify the modal class from a grouped frequency distribution.
-36. Probability • calculate the probability of a single event as either a fraction or a decimal (not a ratio); calculate the probability of simple combined events using possibility diagrams and tree diagrams where appropriate.
-(In possibility diagrams outcomes will be represented by points on a grid and in tree diagrams outcomes will be written at the end of branches and probabilities by the side of the branches.)

-37. Matrices display information in the form of a matrix of any order; solve problems involving the calculation of the sum and product (where appropriate) of two matrices, and interpret the results; calculate the product of a scalar quantity and a matrix; use the algebra of 2 × 2 matrices including the zero and identity 2 × 2 matrices; calculate the determinant and inverse of a non-singular matrix.
+35. Statistics collect, classify and tabulate statistical data; read, interpret and draw simple inferences from tables and statistical diagrams; construct and use bar charts, pie charts, pictograms, simple frequency distributions and frequency polygons; use frequency density to construct and read histograms with equal and unequal intervals; calculate the mean, median and mode for individual data and distinguish between the purposes for which they are used; construct and use cumulative frequency diagrams; estimate the median, percentiles, quartiles and interquartile range; calculate the mean for grouped data; identify the modal class from a grouped frequency distribution.
+36. Probability calculate the probability of a single event as either a fraction or a decimal (not a ratio); calculate the probability of simple combined events using possibility diagrams and tree diagrams where appropriate.
+(In the diagrams where appropriate) is a single of the diagram o possibility diagrams outcomes will be represented by points on a grid and in tree diagrams outcomes will be written at the end of branches and probabilities by the side of the branches.)
+37. Matrices • display information in the form of a matrix of any order; • solve problems involving the calculation of the sum and product (where appropriate) of two matrices, and interpret the results; • calculate the product of a scalar quantity and a matrix; use the algebra of 2 × 2 matrices including the zero and identity 2 × 2 matrices; calculate the determinant and inverse of a non-singular matrix.
 (A-1 denotes the inverse of A.) 38.
-Transformations use the following transformations of the plane: reflection (M), rotation (R), translation (T), enlargement (E), shear (H), stretching (S) and their combinations (If M(a) = b and R(b) = c the notation RM(a) = c will be used; invariants under these transformations may be assumed.); identify and give precise descriptions of transformations connecting given figures; describe transformations using coordinates and matrices.
+Transformations use the following transformations of the plane: reflection (M), rotation (R), translation (T), enlargement (E), shear (H), stretching (S) and their combinations (If M(a) = b and R(b) = c the notation RM(a) = c will be used; invariants under these transformations may be assumed.); identify and give precise descriptions of transformations using coordinates and matrices.
 (Singular matrices are excluded.)

-39. Vectors in two dimensions describe a translation by using a vector represented by \$\$(x\$)\$, \$\$\vec{AB}\$ or \$\$a\$; add vectors and multiply a vector by a scalar; calculate the magnitude of a vector \$\$(x\$)\$ as \$\$\sqrt{x^2 + y^2}\$ .
-(Vectors will be printed as \$\$\vec{AB}\$ or \$\$a\$ and their magnitudes denoted by modulus signs, e.g. \$\$ \$\vec{AB}\$ or \$\$ \$a\$ .
-In all their answers to questions candidates are expected to indicate \$\$a\$ in some definite way, e.g. by an arrow or by underlining, thus \$\$\vec{AB}\$ or \$\$\$a\$); represent vectors by directed line segments; use the sum and difference of two vectors to express given vectors in terms of two coplanar vectors; use position vectors.
+39. Vectors in two dimensions describe a translation by using a vector represented by \$\begin{pmatrix} x \ y \end{pmatrix}\$, \$\overline{AB}\$ or \$\mathbf{a}\$; add vectors and multiply a vector by a scalar; • calculate the magnitude of a vector $\begin{pmatrix} \mathbf{x} \\ \mathbf{y} \end{pmatrix}$ as $\sqrt{x^2 + y^2}$ .
+(Vectors will be printed as $\overrightarrow{AB}$ or a and their magnitudes denoted by modulus signs, e.g. $ \overrightarrow{AB} $ or $ \mathbf{a} $ .
+In all their answers to questions candidates are expected to indicate $\mathbf{a}$ in some definite way, e.g. by an arrow or by underlining, thus AB or a); represent vectors by directed line segments; use the sum and difference of two vectors to express given vectors in terms of two coplanar vectors; use position vectors.